DASsukanna/django_CAC_1/README.md

 Welcome to the Club Management App!
 This application is designed to help clubs efficiently manage their members, events, and overall activities.

 The **Club Management Project** is a web application built with Django, tailored for efficiently managing a club's members, events, and generating insightful statistics.
-This project offers a user-friendly interface to handle member details, track event participation, and visualize club data through an interactive dashboard.
+This project offers a user-friendly interface to handle member details, and visualize club data through an interactive dashboard.

 ## Features